-Right from the time a baby is born, doctors and relatives alike mention the benefits of interacting with your little one and exposing him to newer things.
-All of these help in making him a social individual and children do need as much attention as they can get.
-But the effects of overstimulation in infants are pretty real and a lot of cuddling, playing around, and actions happening around a baby can easily get him overwhelmed, and feel unsafe.
-Knowing what might cause this and soothe him successfully is important to know, too.
+Right from the time a baby is born, doctors and relatives alike mention the benefits of interacting with your little one and exposing him to new things.
+All of these help in making him a social individual, and children do need as much attention as they can get.
+But, the effects of overstimulation in infants are pretty real, and a lot of cuddling, playing around, and activity happening around a baby can easily get him overwhelmed, and might make him feel unsafe.
+Knowing what can cause this, and how to soothe him successfully, are important to know!

-Babies are experiencing pretty much everything around them without any filters.
-While it works in their favour when they are in a calmer environment, the presence of a lot of sounds, people, and changing places and so on, can easily put a huge load on the sensory perception of the baby.
-This causes them to get worked up and failure to control the situation could lead them to burst out crying.
+Babies experience pretty much everything around them without any filters.
+While this can work in their favour when they are in a calm environment, the presence of a lot of sounds, people, and changing locations can easily put a huge load on the sensory perception of a baby.
+This can cause him to get worked up, and failure to control the situation could lead him to burst out crying.

 What Causes Overstimulation in Infants?

-Each child is different in its own way.
-What might get too much for one baby might end up being the very thing that seems to calm the other down.
-But most common signs for overstimulation generally are:
+Each child is different in his own way.
+What might get too much for one baby, might end up being the very thing that seems to calm down another.
+But, the most common causes for overstimulation generally are:

-- Continuous exposure of new people who keep interacting with the baby
+- Continuous exposure to new people who keep interacting with the baby

-- An environment of unending commotion, combined with loud unexpected sounds
+- An environment of unending commotion, combined with loud and unexpected sounds

 - Any new activity that seems to last for a long time and leaves no space to catch a breath